Naive-Bae/market_segmentation_clustering/README.md

 ## **Introduction**

+This study seeks to identify unique clusters of young people based on their responses to a lifestyle and interests survey.
+It uses unsupervised clustering algorithms (k-Means) and dimensionality reduction (PCA, tSNE) to arrive at the cluster assignments.

+## **The Data**

 [Data Source](https://www.kaggle.com/miroslavsabo/young-people-survey)

 In 2013, students of the Statistics class at FSEV UK were asked to invite their friends to participate in this survey.